trek-view/basecamp/_posts/2020-08-14-map-the-paths-guidebooks.md

 ## Introducing Guidebooks

-Last month we launched the Map the Paths Marketplace.
-[Don't forget to post your mapping photography services -- we have new jobs posted daily](/blog/2020/map-the-paths-marketplace).
+Last month we launched the Map the Paths marketplace.
+[Don't forget to post a listing your mapping photography services -- we have lots of people looking to hire photographers](/blog/2020/map-the-paths-marketplace).

 <img class="img-fluid" src="/assets/images/blog/2020-08-14/mapthepaths-guidebooks-list.jpg" alt="Guidebook list" title="Guidebook list" />